-After publication of the CCWG-Accountability first draft proposal, new stress tests were suggested in CCWG-Accountability discussion list and in the public comments received.
+After publication of the CCWG-Accountability first draft proposal, new stress tests were suggested in the CCWG-Accountability discussion list and in the public comments received.
 Below are new stress tests added for publication in the CCWG-Accountability’s second draft proposal.

-Stress Tests were suggested by a scenario that might give ultimate authority to a state-based American court and allowing it to make binding and precedent setting decisions about the interpretation of ICANN’s mission.
+Stress Tests were suggested by a scenario that might give ultimate authority to a state-based American court and allow it to make binding and precedent setting decisions about the interpretation of ICANN’s mission.
 Two stress tests (27 and 28) were designed for this scenario.